 The A-line bob is a classic style, one that reigned over the ‘90s.
 These days, however, an updated version of the cut is enormously popular.
 The lob, a shoulder length cut that allows women to hold onto their length without sacrificing movement, can’t be tamed.
 Instead of cutting your lob evenly, your stylist will angle the cut sharply.
 Your longest pieces will be around the face, while the back remains short.

 Here’s a style that’s a little more complex.
-If you’re working with long strands or having a working grasp of clip-in extensions, the fishtail pompadour is an excellent pick for weddings and special events.
-Begin by sectioning off a pompadour section at your hairline, fishtail French braiding before transitioning into a three-strand braid.
+If you’re working with long strands or having a working grasp of clip-in extensions, the Dutch pompadour is an excellent pick for weddings and special events.
+Begin by sectioning off a pompadour section at your hairline, Dutch braiding before transitioning into a three-strand braid.
 Once you’ve reached the end of the strand, push the whole thing forward and pin it into a voluminous pompadour.
-Fishtail braid the rest of your hair.

 Oops, something went wrong!
 Please try again later...